 Candidates may earn certification in a specialty area from the Education Department while taking graduate courses.
-Most "masters-cert" students take the following courses along with the necessary coursework and complete the required Praxis exams for one specialty area.
-The student's Education Department academic advisor determines the additional courses.
+Most "master's-cert" students take the following courses along with the necessary coursework and complete the required Praxis exams for one specialty area.
+The student's Education Department academic adviser determines the additional courses.

 ED 101 Observation and Interaction Lab

 or

 ED 207 Practicum in Education 1

-ED 205 Strategies and Techniques of Instruction 2
+ED 205 Strategies and Techniques of Instruction 3

-ED 206 Field Experience II: Strategies and Techniques of
+ED 206 Field Experience II: Strategies and Techniques

-Instruction 1
+of Instruction 1

 PY 290 Psychology and Education for the

-Exceptional Student З
+Exceptional Student 3

 PY 115 Educational Psychology 3

-ED 208 Classroom Partnerships and Inclusion З
+ED 208 Classroom Partnerships and Inclusion 3

-ED 390 Teaching Nonnative and Culturally Diverse Students 3
+ED 390 Teaching Nonnative and Culturally

+Diverse Students 3

-Additional Early Childhood, Middle Grade, K-12, or Secondary methods, fieldwork, and/or content courses will be specific to each applicant depending on prior coursework.
+Additional Early Childhood, Middle Grade, K-12, or Secondary methods, fieldwork and/or content courses will be specific to each applicant depending on prior coursework.

-See advisor, course may be substituted with a similar graduate course offering
+\See adviser, course may be substituted with a similar graduate course offering.